kolganovaanna/GA4/README.md

 /fs/ess/PAS2880/users/kolganovaanna/GA4
 ```

 *Note*: below, my steps will go in the order of my coding because to me it made more sense to first create README, scripts, results, and copy data before making a .gitignore.
-So, I basically will combined those steps and show my commands.
+So, I basically will combine those steps and show my commands.

 2. Initialize a Git repository.
 Commit to the repo throughout the assignment as you see fit, but at least once for each “Part” of this assignment.
 Use and commit a .gitignore file as appropriate.
 3. Inside dir GA4, create a README.md file and open it in the VS Code editor.
 Use this file throughout the assigment to add your answers.